siglp/samtvready/README.md

 # Samsung TV 2018+ ready
-Scripts for coneverting media files to be Samsung TV 2018+ ready
+Scripts for converting media files to be Samsung TV 2018+ ready